-Cleveland Browns' Jermaine Whitehead lashes out at critics with profane tweets after loss
+Cleveland Browns cut Jermaine Whitehead after he lashed out at critics with profane tweets after loss

-Cleveland Browns defensive back Jermaine Whitehead responded with threats against those who criticized him for a lackluster performance in a loss against the Denver Broncos on Sunday.
+Cleveland Browns released defensive back Jermaine Whitehead on Monday after he responded with threats against those who criticized him for a lackluster performance in a loss against the Denver Broncos on Sunday.

 Whitehead drew the fury of fans and the criticism of journalists after he missed a tackle on a Noah Fant 75-yard touchdown catch and another big play.
 According to ESPN, Whitehead’s Twitter account was suspended before he left the locker room.
 He did not take questions from the media.